Wednesday’s analyst upgrades and downgrades

 Mr. Ciccarelli lowered his 2018 EPS estimate goes to US$4.90 from US$5.20 based on both higher investment spending and a slightly higher tax rate.
 His 2019 EPS estimate fell to US$5.20 from US$5.52.

-With those lowering earnings expectations, he lowered his target for Walmart shares to US$103 from US$109 with a "sector perform" rating (unchanged).
+With those lowering earnings expectations, he lowered his target for Wal-Mart shares to US$103 from US$109 with a "sector perform" rating (unchanged).
 The average target on the Street is US$105.83.

 "We use our CVM valuation methodology—valuing the stock vs. its historical relative valuation (i.e., versus history and vs. the market or S&P 500)—as our primary valuation tool across our universe," said Mr. Ciccarelli.
 "Historically (the last three years), WMT shares have traded at 16.2 times forward 12-month (FTM) earnings, while the broader market has averaged 17.4 times.
 In other words, the stock's P/E has traded at 93 per cent of the market multiple or an 7-per-cent discount to the market.
 We believe the market's view of Walmart has shifted dramatically as it has improved the in-store environment and built out e-commerce capabilities, resulting in 14 consecutive quarters of positive comps and 13 quarters of positive traffic.
 Thus, our target multiple of 21.0 times assumes the stock will trade at a premium vs. the market, rather than at a discount as it had historically."